dotnet/docfx/docs/reference/docfx-json-reference.md

 Specifies the source projects using [File Mappings](#file-mappings).

+### `output`

+Defines the output folder of the generated metadata files relative to `docfx.json` directory.
+The `docfx metadata --output <outdir>` command line argument overrides this value.

 ### `dest`

-Defines the output folder of the generated metadata files.
-Relative paths are relative to the docfx.json file being used.
-To go up a folder use `../`.
+Defines the output folder of the generated metadata files relative to `docfx.json` directory.
+The `docfx metadata --output <outdir>` command line argument prepends this value.

 ### `shouldSkipMarkup`